-- We also use bicarb soda as a tooth cleaner as well as natural deodorant.
+- We also use bicarb soda as a tooth cleaner as well as a natural deodorant.

 - I’ve stopped dying my hair 5 years ago and don’t use hair products like gels or hair sprays.

-- Most cosmetics have vanished from our bathroom shelves; on a daily basis I only use a natural lipstick and a face cream, preferably my own mix.
+- Most cosmetics have vanished from our bathroom shelves; on a daily basis I only use natural lipstick and face cream, preferably my own mix.

 - My husband uses natural and organic shaving gel.